VermeilChan/MetalSlugFontRebornWeb/README.md

 ## Features

 - Easily transform text into images using the Metal Slug font.
-- Supports uppercase and lowercase letters (A-Z, a-z), digits (0-9), symbols, and multiple colors.
+- Supports uppercase and lowercase letters (A-Z, a-z), digits (0-9), symbols (♥-★), and multiple colors.

 ## How to Contribute